chaw/r7rs-libs/README.md

 * sliding-buffer
 * strings

-(Chibi and Larceny run particularly slow when testing these libraries: perhaps need to use some built-in functions in place of the general-purpose srfi 60.)
+(Chibi and Larceny run particularly slow when testing these libraries.)

 The net packages are not converted, due to lack of portable libraries.